MananJain9876/-Software-Engineer-Intern-role-at-MacV-AI-/README.md

 - Send email notifications when tasks are assigned or updated
 - Handle background jobs with Celery workers
 - Daily summary emails for overdue tasks
-- Production-ready with Docker and cloud deployment support
+- Production-ready with Railway deployment support

 ## Tech Stack